-With your support and consultation, I will strive to make our community and Commonwealth a better place to live work and play.
+With your support, I will strive to make our community and Commonwealth a better place to live work and play.

 Standing Up for Kentucky

-Continue phasing out state personal income tax for families.
-Ken has put more money in your pocket by reducing personal state income tax from 6% to 3.5%, saving families $1250 annually (based on $50,000 income)
+Ken has put more money in your pocket by reducing personal state income tax from 6% to 3.5%, saving families $1250 annually (based on $50,000 income) and eliminating the extra gas tax saving yearly about $175.

 Support better wrap around services and increase accessibility for women’s health.
-Ken has sponsored improved maternal health for expectant / new mothers and child-care assistance / child day care availability
+Ken has sponsored improved maternal health for expectant/new mothers and child-care assistance and child day care availability

 Champion Mental Wellness

-Enhance funding and strengthen policies to expand mental health services.
-Ken has championed 24 hour access to mental health services for adolescents
+Enhance funding and strengthen policies to expand mental health services for students in school and the workforce

 Lower Prescription Drug Cost